Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/reporting/configuration.md

 ## Skipping git information

-If you prefer not to upload basic git information about the repository (origin URL, branch name, and latest commit hash, author, message), use the `includeGitInfo: false` option:
+If you prefer not to upload basic git information about the repository (origin URL; branch name; latest commit hash, author, and message), use the `includeGitInfo: false` option:

 ```typescript
 SIP.upload(alfaResult, {